openzipkin/brave/brave/README.md

 ## Current Span

-Brave supports a "current span" concept which represents the in-flight operation. `Tracer.currentSpan()` can be used to add custom tags to a span and `Tracer.nextSpan()` can be used to create a child of whatever is in-flight.
+Brave supports a "current span" concept which represents the in-flight operation.

+`Tracer.currentSpanCustomizer()` never returns null and `SpanCustomizer` is generally a safe object to expose to third-party code to add tags.

+`Tracer.currentSpan()` should be reserved for framework code that cannot reference the span explicitly which to close or abandon an operation.

+`Tracer.nextSpan()` uses the "current span" to determine a parent.
+This creates a child of whatever is in-flight.

 ### Setting a span in scope via custom executors